Audit Committee Charter

 - Review the effectiveness of the process for monitoring compliance with state and federal laws affecting the Company and the results of investigations and follow-up (including disciplinary action) of instances of non-compliance.
 Review quarterly with the General Counsel legal compliance and regulatory matters.
 Obtain updates, as appropriate, regarding legal compliance.

-- the Board has adopted a written Charter for the Audit Committee (the Company’s proxy disclosure must state whether the current Audit Committee charter is available on the Company’s website.
+- the Board has adopted a written Charter for the Committee (the Company’s proxy disclosure must state whether the current Audit Committee Charter is available on the Company’s website);

 - the report may also address such other matters as the Committee considers appropriate.

-- On a regular basis, review and discuss with management the Company’s Enterprise Risk Management Program, including management’s risk assessment and risk management guidelines and processes, including policies to govern the processes.
-The Committee shall discuss the Company’s major financial risk exposures and the steps management has taken to monitor and control such exposures.
-The Committee shall also discuss cybersecurity risk and risk management at least annually with the Company’s Information Technology and Internal Audit groups.
+- The Committee shall discuss the Company’s major strategic and financial risk exposures and the steps management has taken to monitor and control such exposures.
+The Committee shall also discuss cybersecurity risk and risk management at least biannually with the Company’s Information Technology and Internal Audit groups.

 - The Committee shall be responsible for any other matters consistent with this Charter, the Company’s bylaws, or as expressly delegated to the Committee by the Board from time to time.